aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 Using Aspose.Slides, you can specify your preferred line style for a shape.
 These steps outline such a procedure:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/cpp/class/aspose.slides.presentation) class.
-2. Obtain a slide's reference through its index.
+2. Get a slide's reference through its index.
 3. Add an [IShape](https://apireference.aspose.com/slides/cpp/class/aspose.slides.i_shape) to the slide.
 4. Set a color for the shape lines.
 5. Set the width for the shape lines.